 During the 1990s, Deedre Daniel waited tables at two Applebees locations and bartended at a French restaurant, Chez Pierre, in Tallahassee, Florida.
 It was hard work, and the compensation was heavily dependent on the generosity of total strangers.
 She vowed when she “made it,” she would surprise people working in the service industry with huge tips.
-At age 44, she still had not made it.

 A few months later, the IRS approved The Big Fat Tip as a legitimate 501(c)(3)!

 Deedre gave out the first five $1,000 tips in Clearwater, FL, Columbus, OH, Washington, D.C., Norfolk, VA, and Orlando, FL.
-Whenever possible, she included other people with her to witness these random acts of kindness to feel the tangible emotions these actions produced.
+Whenever possible, she included other people to witness these random acts of kindness to feel the tangible emotions these actions produced.

-These big fat tips are meant to be random acts of kindness for people working in the United States of America who rely on gratuities for compensation.
+These big fat tips are meant to be RANDOM ACTS OF KINDNESS for people working in the United States of America who rely on gratuities for compensation.
 A random act of kindness must be a surprise!
 There are no pre-qualifications, and there is no application process to be a giver or a receiver of a big fat tip.
-The Big Fat Tip does not accept requests for big fat tips from anyone whether that person is requesting a big fat tip for themselves, a specific co-worker, employee, friend, or relative.
+The Big Fat Tip DOES NOT ACCEPT REQUESTS for big fat tips from anyone, whether that person is requesting a big fat tip for themselves, a specific co-worker, employee, friend, or relative.
 Any and all requests for big fat tips will automatically disqualify the requester and anyone named in such a request from receiving a big fat tip.
 Any and all recipients selected to receive a big fat tip may not be Immediate Family to or have a personal relationship with any member of The Big Fat Tip’s Board of Directors or any person volunteering on behalf of The Big Fat Tip.
-The term “Immediate Family” includes spouses, siblings, parents, children, grandparents, and grandchildren, whether as “in-laws,” or by current or past marriage(s), remarriage(s), adoption, co-habitation or other family extensions, and any other persons residing at the same household whether or not related.
+The term Immediate Family includes spouses, siblings, parents, children, grandparents, and grandchildren, whether as in-laws, or by current or past marriage(s), remarriage(s), adoption, co-habitation or other family extensions, and any other persons residing at the same household whether or not related.
 Any and all recipients selected shall not have previously received a $1,000 big fat tip from The Big Fat Tip, Inc., within the preceding 12 months.
 If a recipient is disqualified for any reason, The Big Fat Tip reserves the right to determine an alternate recipient or not to give a big fat tip to that recipient, in its sole discretion.